How to Stand Up a Revenue Operations Team

 Why Revenue Operations?

-The reason businesses need revenue operations is simple.
-Whether or not you’re aware of it, the gaps that exist in your customer journey are costing you revenue.
-The way you fix those gaps is by unifying your go-to-market operations to prioritize the work that will be most impactful.
+The reason businesses need Revenue Operations is simple: Whether or not you’re aware of them, the gaps that exist in your customer journey are costing you revenue.
+The way you fix those gaps is by strategically unifying your go-to-market operations and prioritizing the work that will be most impactful.
 The way you do this is by moving your organization to a RevOps model.

 To get rid of these harmful silos, you’ll need to start changing the language around your go-to-market teams.
 You’ll also need to put processes in place to encourage more communication between them.